davidjbradshaw/eslint-config-adjunct/README.md

 ## Rules

-In the most part the default rules are used for the plugins listed above, with the following exceptions
+In the most part the default rules are used for the plugins listed above, with the following exceptions.

 ### Markdown